 Any vehicle parking in a handicap space must have a valid state handicap placard or license plate visibly displayed.

 All vehicles must be parked nose in.
-(Front of vehicle forward in parking space and the vehicle can NOT be backed into parking space)
+(Front of vehicle forward in parking space.
+The vehicle CANNOT be backed into parking space).

 All employees and students parking in the Panther Plaza lot must have a valid parking decal.